-The Company is party to various agreements, principally relating to licensed technology, that require future payments relating to milestones not met at June 30, 2014 and December 31, 2013 or royalties on future sales of specified products.
+The Company is party to various agreements, principally relating to licensed technology, that require future payments relating to milestones not met at September 30, 2014 and December 31, 2013 or royalties on future sales of specified products.

 The Company enters into standard indemnification agreements in the ordinary course of business.
-Pursuant to the agreements, the Company indemnifies, holds harmless, and agrees to reimburse the indemnified party for losses suffered or incurred by the indemnified party, generally the Company's business partners or customers, in connection with claims by any third party with respect to the Company's products or business activities.
+Pursuant to these agreements, the Company indemnifies, holds harmless, and agrees to reimburse the indemnified party for losses suffered or incurred by the indemnified party, generally the Company's business partners or customers, in connection with claims by any third party with respect to the Company's products or business activities.
 The term of these indemnification agreements is generally perpetual any time after execution of the agreement.
 The maximum potential amount of future payments the Company could be required to make under these indemnification agreements is unlimited.
 The Company has never incurred costs to defend lawsuits or settle claims related to these indemnification agreements.

 The Company's wholly-owned subsidiary bluebird bio France - SARL participates in the French Crédit d'Impôt Recherche ("CIR") program which allows companies to monetize up to 30% of eligible research expenses.
 The Company received aggregate reimbursement of \$807 related to years 2010 through 2012.
 The Company recognized these amounts as reductions to research and development expense in the periods incurred.
 The years 2010 through 2013 are open and subject to examination.
-The Company has applied for \$873 related to 2013, which is classified as current assets and has not yet applied for \$566 related to the six months ended June 30, 2014 which are classified as non-current assets within the condensed consolidated balance sheets as of June 30, 2014.
-The Company received a notice from the Ministère de l'Enseignement Supérieur et de la Recherche in March 2014 inquiring of the Company regarding the eligibility of such research expenses pursuant to the CIR program.
-Based on the nature of the research activities conducted by bluebird bio France, SARL, the Company has concluded that it is probable that these receivables are collectable.
-However, any adjustment as a result of the inquiry would result in a refund of the amounts previously received or impairment of the Company's receivable.
+The Company has not yet applied for \$699 related to the nine months ended September 30, 2014 which are classified as current assets within the condensed consolidated balance sheets as of September 30, 2014.

-In June 2014, the Company acquired Pregenen.
-The Company may be required to make up to an additional \$135,000 in future contingent cash payments upon the achievement of certain preclinical, clinical and commercial milestones related to the Pregenen technology, of which \$15,000 relates to preclinical milestones, \$20,100 relates to clinical milestones and \$99,900 relates to commercial milestones.
+On June 30, 2014, the Company acquired Pregenen.
+The Company may be required to make up to an additional \$135,000 in future contingent cash payments to the former equityholders of Pregenen upon the achievement of certain preclinical, clinical and commercial milestones related to the Pregenen technology, of which \$15,000 relates to preclinical milestones, \$20,100 relates to clinical milestones and \$99,900 relates to commercial milestones.
 In accordance with accounting for business combinations guidance, contingent consideration liabilities are required to be recognized on the condensed consolidated balance sheets at fair value.
 Estimating the fair value of contingent consideration requires the use of significant assumptions primarily relating to probabilities of successful achievement of certain preclinical, clinical and commercial milestones, the expected timing in which these milestones will be achieved and discount rates.
 The use of different assumptions could result in materially different estimates of fair value.
-See Note 3, "Fair value measurements," and Note 6, "Business combinations." for additional information.
+See Note 4, "Fair value measurements," and Note 7, "Business combinations," for additional information.

-5. Significant agreements
+6. Significant agreements